Joseph L. White: Later career

+Death in Nicaragua

-While in Corinto, Nicaragua on January 5, 1861 to lobby for an exclusive contract to produce rubber, he was shot by Jonathan Gavitt, a business rival who was also attempting to receive the rubber production contract.
+While in Corinto, Nicaragua on January 5, 1861, to lobby for an exclusive contract to produce rubber, he was shot by Jonathan Gavitt, a business rival who was also attempting to receive the rubber production contract.
 White survived for several days, but died from his injuries on January 12, 1861.
 He was interred in the Corinto City Cemetery.

 Though testimony indicated that Gavitt asked a servant to retrieve his pistol from his hotel room while he sat with White, and that he aimed deliberately, Gavitt claimed his shooting of White was an accident, and he was acquitted.